Schoolyard visioning workshop at Kimberly Elementary.

 To date, six Atlanta Public Schools have participated in the Atlanta Community Schoolyards initiative.

-2019 Visioning
+2019 Schoolyards

-Click the links below to view the conceptual schoolyard design, created by Park Pride with input from the community.
+Click the links below to view the conceptual schoolyard design, created by Park Pride and TPL with input from the community.
 Upgrades are expected to be completed by the end of 2020. *Note: The schoolyards’ final construction plans differ slightly from these conceptual designs.

-2020 Visioning
+2020 Schoolyards

 News and Updates: